Rise of the Raven

-Rise of the Raven (Hunyadi, Hunyadi – Aufstieg zur Macht) a Hungarian–Austrian biographical historical television series about John Hunyadi that premiered in 2025.
+Rise of the Raven (Hunyadi, Hunyadi – Aufstieg zur Macht) is a Hungarian–Austrian biographical historical television series about John Hunyadi that premiered in 2025.
 The production was based on the Hungarian novel series Hunyadi by Mór Bán, and the lead writer of the TV series was Balázs Lengyel.

 Overview

-The Rise of the Raven, a ten-part historical TV series about John Hunyadi that debuted in 2024 in Cannes Film Festival.
+The Rise of the Raven, is a ten-part historical TV series about John Hunyadi that debuted in 2024 in Cannes Film Festival.
 The series was made with over 600 international actors, and the production is unique in that the actors speak in their native languages, adding to its historical authenticity.
 In Rise of the Raven, John Hunyadi devotes his life to defending Europe against the Ottoman invasion.
 Amid political intrigue and betrayal, and conspiracies between noble families from Hungary, Austria, Italy, Poland, Serbia, his key allies are his wife Elizabeth, who fights alongside him, and Mara, his first love, who becomes Sultan Murad's concubine.
 As the Ottoman Empire mobilizes an enormous army to conquer Hungary, Hunyadi leads his smaller but formidable forces into battle, sealing a hard-fought victory at the Siege of Belgrade.

 Production

 The Hunyadi series, produced with the support of the National Film Institute of Hungary (NFI), is executive produced by Canadian-Hungarian producer Robert Lantos, with episodes directed by Oscar nominee and Emmy Award winner Robert Dornhelm and Attila Szász, Orsi Nagypál, and Balázs Lengyel.

-The film is based Hunyadi novel series of Mór Bán.
+The film is based Hunyadi novel series by Mór Bán.
 The Hunyadi TV show's multilingual approach – with dialogue in Hungarian, German, Turkish, Italian, Serbian, Czech, and more – enhances its historical authenticity by capturing the cultural diversity of 15th-century Europe.
-Its pan-European co-production model and grand scope, have established Rise of the Raven as one of the most significant Hungarian-led television projects to date.
+Its pan-European co-production model and grand scope have established Rise of the Raven as one of the most significant Hungarian-led television projects to date.

 Producer Robert Lantos said in his statement, "The story of Hunyadi shows the journey of a village boy who became a fearless warrior and later the savior of Europe.
 Since childhood, I've been fascinated by the story of the noon bell, and with this series, we have the opportunity to share a story that's so familiar to us, Hungarians, with the entire world".

-The project, co-financed by the National Film Institute of Hungary and Beta Film GmbH.
+The project is co-financed by the National Film Institute of Hungary and Beta Film GmbH.